oracle-livelabs/sprints/analytics/sprint-oac-add-custom-map-background/sprint-add-custom-map-background.md

     ![OAC create workbook](images/oac-create-workbook.png)

-7. Within the workbook right click on your location-based column and select **Pick Visualization...**, Then select the map visualization.
+7. Within the workbook, right click on your location-based column and select **Pick Visualization**, Then select the map visualization.
-Note that by default your map has a white background, but you can change this by adding your custom map background.
+**Note:** By default your map has a white background, but you can change this by adding your custom map background.

     ![OAC pick visualization](images/oac-pick-visualization.png)

     ![OAC choose map visualization](images/oac-map-visualization.png)

-8. Look to the bottom left of the screen at the properties section for our visualization. click on the Map icon, then find the **Background Map** option and change it from **default** to your newly created custom map background.
+8. Look to the bottom left of the screen at the properties section for our visualization.
+Click on the **Map** icon, then find the **Background Map** option and change it from **default** to your newly created custom map background.
 Your background is listed by the name of the mapping service that you created it with, so we choose Google Maps for this example.